coderofsalvation/hubot-syslogd/README.md

 and then send a syslog message using a [PHP](https://github.com/coderofsalvation/syslog-flexible) / [JS](https://npmjs.org/syslog-client) syslog client, or on unix:

-    $ logger -d -P 1338 -p local3.info hello this is an error
+    $ logger -d -n localhost -P 1338 -p local3.info hello this is an error

 > Voila!
 It'll show up in the chat since it matched the regex :)